Blog

 In our concept, we’re not offering a discount.
 Instead, we’re using gamification to encourage the shopper to explore the site.
 After conducting hundreds of split tests there are two things we definitely know about shoppers:

-2. Shoppers that stay longer, see more pages, discover more things, are more likely to buy.
+- Shoppers who stay longer, see more pages, discover more things, are more likely to buy.

 And that’s why we changed the pop-up from a bribe to a challenge with a 15% discount reward.
 Reward revealed after the visitor has explored 10 designs.